-Prior to going into the winter season, PJM may notify and request from all members with generation resources, by unit report of fuel and emission information.
-This survey will be issued via eDART and will request information such as but not limited to each unit's:
+Prior to going into the the start of each winter season, PJM maywill notify and request from all members with generation resources, by unitareport of fuel and emission information by generating unit.
+This survey data request will be issued via eDART and will request require information such as, but not limited to, each unit's:

-- available primary fuel
+- · available primary fuel

-- available secondary fuel
+- · available secondary fuel

-- projected fuel inventory (in terms of MWh)
+- · projected fuel inventory (in terms of MWh)

 - typical fuel inventory (in terms of MWh)

 - average amounts of fuel per delivery (in terms of MWh)

-- delivery frequency
+- · delivery frequency

-- amount of firm gas schedules
+- amount of firm gas schedules fuel supply and transportation contractual arrangements

 - run time limitations due to environmental/emission restrictions

 - etc.

-While some of this data may represent broad projections, it will assist in providing a baseline that can be compared to data submitted in the real-time reporting process to assist in determining the severity of specific emergency conditions.
+While some of this data may represent broad projections, it will assist in providing a baseline that can be compared to data submitted in the real-time reporting process to assist in determining the severity of specific emergency conditions and allow PJM to better prepare for potential contingencies.

-Periodic Fuel and Emissions Survey
+Periodic Fuel and Emissions Survey Data Request

-Depending on the severity of the weather forecasts, projected fuel availability, responses to the Seasonal Fuel and Emission Survey or other reasons, PJM may request on a periodic basis (such as monthly or as-needed) updated responses to the Seasonal Fuel and Emission Survey questions for a subset of units.
+Depending on the severity of the weather forecasts, projected fuel availability, responses to the Seasonal Fuel and Emission Survey Data Request or other reasons, PJM may request on a periodic basis (such as monthly or as-needed) updated responses to the Seasonal Fuel and Emission Survey Data Request questions for all or a subset of units.
 This information is intended to assist in the Operations Planning Process.
-These Periodic Surveys will be issued via eDART.
+These Periodic Surveys Data Requests will be issued via eDART.